yisiox/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-   1. Modify or delete data files
+   1. Modify or delete data files.

    1. Open AssetBook.
 If AssetBook is open, close and reopen it.<br>
-      Expected: AssetBook will detect missing/corrupted data files, and start with an empty list
+      Expected: AssetBook will detect missing/corrupted data files, show a warning to the user about the missing/corrupted data files, and start with an empty list.

 --------------------------------------------------------------------------------------------------------------------